 From 2015 to 2017, HHMI hosted the Science Education Constellation Studios to respond to the needs of the HHMI grantee community.
 The Studios were held in the fall and spring of each year and chaired by HHMI program directors and professors, engaging 40-50 participants at each meeting.
 Each Studio was constructed to provide an opportunity for participants to explore a particular shared interest or challenge through focused activities and interactions with each other as well as invited science education experts.
 The fall 2016 Studio produced a summary report entitled Implementing Course-based Research Experiences at Scale.

-Exceptional Research Opportunities Program
+Exceptional Research Opportunities Program (EXROP)

 Grants to Colleges and Universities

 In 1988 HHMI established its longest-running science education initiative, the institutional grants program, to strengthen undergraduate science education at US colleges and universities.
 Since 1988 in 16 separate competitions, HHMI awarded more than $870 million in 767 grants to 274 public and private colleges and universities.
 These grants supported more than 80,000 undergraduate students who engaged in research experiences, thus helping to establish undergraduate research cultures on campuses.
 The HHMI grants supported faculty development and curriculum reform on many campuses, and provided professional development to more than 95,000 K-12 science teachers.

 The most recent competition for 4-year colleges and master’s-granting universities was in 2012.
 Through that competition, HHMI selected 47 small colleges and universities as the recipients of grants totaling over $50 million to prepare undergraduates to become leaders in science, medicine, and society.
 The 2012 grantees produced a Compendium of Major Accomplishments prior to their capstone meeting in 2017.